 FAR NOVATION CLAUSE & COMPANY LAW – ASSET PURCHASE SALES

 When there are asset sales involving a federal contract that is going to be transferred to the buyer, the regulations expressly suggest that the parties go through the FAR novation process.
 Whereas, when looking at the difference in novation vs assignment of contract, the rights under government contract law occurs in a totally different situation than a purchase sale scenario (assignment of payment etc.)

-Relevant to the issues of novation vs assignment, when there is an asset purchase sale, a serious concern arises as to whether the government contract can be assigned in violation of the Ant-Assignment Act.
+Relevant to the issues of novation or assignment, when there is an asset purchase sale, a serious concern arises as to whether the government contract can be assigned in violation of the Contract Assignment Clause.
 Here, the sellers and buyers are anticipating that one of the “assets” is the federal contract.
 Novation contract law under the FAR does not trump the Ant-Assignment Act.

-When there is an asset purchase sale, FAR 42 novation law allows for the approval of a contract novation agreement when the contracting officer believes such approval will be in the best interest of the government.
+When there is an asset purchase sale, the FAR 42 novation clause allows for the approval of a contract novation agreement when the contracting officer believes such approval will be in the best interest of the government.

 PROBLEMS WITH THE ASSET PURCHASE AGREEMENT?

 When considering the legal issues with assignment and novation of government contracts, one concern that buyers and sellers should be aware of is the legal effect of the executed asset purchase agreement and what happens of the contracting officer chooses not to approve the novation agreement.